 Preparing for the Dental Admission Test (DAT) is a daunting task and along with that the registration process is also equally difficult.
 It is primarily because you have to take care of a number of things during the application process and do some prior preparation as well; in order to ensure that the registration process is completed without any hitch.
 The following section of this article will help you gain an insight into the things you should take into account during your registration process.

 Things to do for a Smooth DAT Registration!

 The DAT is taken by college students who are looking forward to a career in dentistry and hence, it is natural that the DAT form will require you to provide precise details about your college education.
 The information that you provide in the application form will help the American Dental Association (ADA), the organizers of the test, decide whether or not you are eligible to take the test.
 Thus, the checklist of things to do for the registration process is as follows:

 Acquire a DENTPIN number: The ADA provides all candidates taking the DAT a Dental Personal Identifier Number (DENTPIN), which you must obtain even before you begin registering for the test.
 This number is essential if you want to reschedule your test, or order extra score cards, or change anything related to examination.

 Choosing a test date and test center: The test is held throughout the year in various Prometric testing centers located all over USA.
 You must select a suitable test center and test date, so that you can mention them in the application form.
-Choosing a test date will require some preparation, because you will have to enquire with the Prometric testing center, whether it holds the DAT on the date that you have chosen.
+Choosing a test date will require some preparation, because you will have to enquire with the Prometric testing center, whether it holds the test on the date that you have chosen.
 If it does not then you will have to choose the next most convenient date.